Delaware to allow judges from minor parties or independents | Law-Order

 The agreement resolves a lawsuit brought by James Adams, who applied to be a judge in the state but was not a member of either major party and was not considered.
 He argued the major party requirement violated his right to free association under the First Amendment to the U.S. Constitution.
 The bare majority requirement still applies, but now that majority could consist of independents.

-Governor John Carney, a Democrat, had argued that the state's courts are trusted by business leaders because of the balance guaranteed by the "bare majority" rule.
+Carney, a Democrat, had argued that the state's courts are trusted by business leaders because of the political balance.
 Judicial candidates in the state are selected by a nominating committee and presented to the governor.
 The governor's choice must be approved by the state Senate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)